reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 `embed:update-on-async-rendering/new-lifecycles-overview.js`

 The new static `getSnapshotBeforeUpdate` lifecycle is invoked after a component is instantiated as well as when it receives new props.
-It should return an object to update `state`, or `null` to indicate that the new `props` do not require any `state` updates.
+It can return an object to update `state`, or `null` to indicate that the new `props` do not require any `state` updates.

-The new `getSnapshotBeforeUpdate` lifecycle gets called right before mutations are made (e.g. before the DOM is updated).
+The new `getSnapshotBeforeUpdate` lifecycle is called right before mutations are made (e.g. before the DOM is updated).
 The return value for this lifecycle will be passed as the third parameter to `componentDidUpdate`.

 We'll look at examples of how both of these lifecycles can be used below.